JL-14/viking-experience-uk/README.md

 ## Deployment

--The website was deployed to GitHub Pages.
+- The website was deployed to GitHub Pages.

--In order to deploy, the following process was followed:
+- In order to deploy, the following process was followed:
     1. Select the [GitHub repository](https://github.com/JL-14/viking-experience-uk) and go to Settings.
     2. Select the **Main Branch** from the Source Dropdown menu, and click Save.
     3. The page will be refreshed automatically with a detailed report showing successful deployment.

--The live link can be found [here](https://jl-14.github.io/viking-experience-uk/)
+- The live link can be found [here](https://jl-14.github.io/viking-experience-uk/)

 ## Local Deployment

--The Viking Experience UK website can be cloned in your IDE, creating a local copy.
+- The Viking Experience UK website can be cloned in your IDE, creating a local copy.
 The following command will create the clone:

 - `git clone https://github.com/JL-14/viking-experience-uk